Final report for ONE19-345

 - Mating disruption combined with 2 ground applications of ‘beetleGONE!’
 Bt biological insecticide.

-- 2 ground applications of ‘beetleGONE!’ insecticide used alone.
+- Two ground applications of ‘beetleGONE!’ insecticide used alone.
+(This was later deleted for reasons given below)

 - Untreated control

-Data Collection: Measuring Adult Activity - In each treatment plot we will place pheromone traps and weekly monitor adult Oriental beetles starting at first emergence the last week of May.
-We will place 2 Japanese beetle sex pheromone traps (Trecé, Adair, OK) baited with 0.3 μg of oriental beetle sex pheromone (Total 2 traps per plot, 4 plots, 3 replicates = 24 traps).
+Data Collection: Measuring Adult Activity - In each treatment plot we placed pheromone traps and weekly monitored adult Oriental beetles starting at first emergence the last week of May.
+We placed 2 Japanese beetle sex pheromone traps (Trecé, Adair, OK) baited with 0.3 μg of oriental beetle sex pheromone (Total 2 traps per plot, 4 plots, 3 replicates = 24 traps).
 These lures mimic female calling, and therefore create an accurate measurement of the adult male activity, responding to virgin females over a short distance, while not drawing males from outside the plot area.
-Traps will be placed in the plot centers at least 30 m apart and monitored weekly throughout the total adult emergence period.
-Trap records should reflect the relative populations within each treatment area.
+Traps were placed in the plot centers and monitored weekly throughout the total adult emergence period.
+Trap records reflect the relative populations within each treatment area.
 Adult trap capture is a measurement of MD effectiveness, producing very low trap counts.
 Trap counts in mating disruption plots are used to help assess the effectiveness of the mating disruption treatments, since the virgin female ‘mimic’ cannot be found by the males, traps captures should be almost shut down.
 However, lack of adult trap capture is only one measurement of treatment effectiveness.
 The actual damaging stage also has to be reduced.
-Therefore we will be sampling for both adult and larval populations in all treatment and check areas.
+Therefore we sampled for both adult and larval populations in all treatment and check areas.

-All adult activity and larval assessments will be each year (2020 and 2021).
-We will evaluate any differences in population density between the treatments and between years.
-Since OB has only 1 generation per year, larval density should decrease between years 1 and 2.
-Trap count levels or adult activity in the check plot and Bt alone treatments may decrease between the 2 years, but trap counts in any mating disruption plot should remain low during both years.
+All adult activity and larval assessments were done each year (2020 and 2021).
+We evaluated differences in population density between the treatments and between years.
+Since OB has only 1 generation per year, larval density should decrease between years 1 and 2 in the untreated check and if not influenced by other factors.
+Trap count levels or adult activity in the check (UTC) plot may increase or decrease between the 2 years, but trap counts in any mating disruption plot should remain extremely low during both years.

-This work is designed as randomized complete block with 4 treatments outlined above, replicated on 3 different farms, with farms used as the block.
-Data consisting of numbers of adults per trap, and numbers of grubs per 6 plants will be analyzed using ANOVA, followed by LSD tests for mean differences.
-Data will be log transformed if needed.
+This work was designed as randomized complete block with 4 treatments outlined above (later emended), and replicated on 3 different farms, with farms used as the block.
+Data consisting of numbers of adults per trap, and numbers of grubs per 6 plants were analyzed using ANOVA, followed by LSD tests for mean differences.
+Data was log transformed if needed.
 These are similar methods as used in previous work (Rodriguez-Saona et.al, 2009, 2014), and in our Oriental beetle grub survey done in 2018 (Denson, 2018).

 Field Work -

-In spring of 2020, we met with the three collaborating growers to discuss how the layout of the MD tabs and the ‘beetleGone’ would proceed.
-At Farm A site we had the grower treat 17 acres of MD, Farm B - 30 acres, and Farm C - 180 acres.
-An example of plot layout is shown in figure 1-20 for farm C, where the green overlay is treated mating disruption and stars show sample sites.
+In spring of 2020, we met with the three collaborating growers to discuss how the layout of the MD tabs and the ‘beetleGone!’ would proceed.
+At Farm A the grower treated 180 acres with mating disruption, on Farm B - 30 acres, and on Farm C - 17 acres of MD.
+The plot layouts are displayed in Figure 1, where the green shading represents the acreage under mating disruption.

-Unfortunately, we had an issue with obtaining the ‘beetleGone’ product due to Covid-19, so those treatments were not applied in season 2020.
-Participating growers were asked how they felt about putting the MD tabs out, and all 3 growers learned the application system and applied the product during early May.
-At each site location we also placed an Oriental Beetle (OB) trap to monitor adult populations.
+Participating growers were asked how they felt about putting the MD dispensers/tabs out, and all 3 growers learned the application system and applied the product during early May.
+At each site location we also placed Oriental Beetle (OB) traps to monitor adult populations.
 Trap count numbers were assessed weekly starting the 1st week in June.

 March, April 2019 - Plan project with growers.
 Rutgers IPM and Growers